How to Recognise Gaslighting Behaviour and What You Can Do About It

 Common Gaslighting Phrases

-The following are phrases that you’ll likely hear a gaslighter use of not in this exactly phrasing then certainly in some other variation.
+The following are phrases that you’ll likely hear a gaslighter use of not in this exact phrasing then certainly in some other variation.

 It’s You That’s the Problem Not Me (“I Think You Have Issues”)